Iowa Probate | Iowa Inheritance Advances

 Access Your Inheritance in Iowa Immediately

 With an inheritance advance from IFC, you can access the money your loved one meant for you to have during the process of probate in Iowa.
 The process is fast and easy and you decide how much of your inheritance you’d like to receive immediately.
 Whether you have bills to pay, car payments to make, home improvements, vacation plans, etc. – the money is yours to use however you’d like.
+And unlike with a probate loan, you aren’t liable for repayment.
+We collect our payment directly from the estate when the probate process is complete.

 With over 25 years of experience and over $200 million advanced to thousands of heirs across the country just like you, we have the expertise and size to help you immediately.
 Let our friendly staff give you a free, no obligation consultation.
 We’re more than happy to walk you through the Iowa probate process and answer all of your questions relating to probate in Iowa.